 - You can only add one tax category to each product in your store.

-- If you don’t add product tax categories, all of your products are taxed at the same sales tax rate, based on your business locations.
+- If you don’t add product tax categories, all of your products are taxed at the standard sales tax rate, based on your business locations and registered states.

 - Squarespace uses categories provided by TaxJar.
 You may not always find tax categories that correspond exactly with the kinds of products you sell.
 If you're not sure which category to use for a specific product, we recommend consulting with your tax advisor to confirm the appropriate tax codes for your business.